Why an inventory list is worth the hour it takes

 Declared value and valuation

 The alternative is full-value protection (FVP), where the mover repairs, replaces, or pays current cash value of damaged items up to your declared total.
-Expect to pay roughly $8–$15 per $1,000 of declared value.
+It is priced against the value you declare, and the rate is set in the carrier's own tariff — ask for it in writing on the estimate rather than assuming a market rate.
 Your inventory total is what you declare, so accuracy matters.

 - Photograph the front and back of every electronic device serial number panel

-- Save a PDF of receipts for items over $500 — back them up to cloud storage, not just the laptop in the truck
+- Save a PDF of receipts for anything you would want replaced at full value — back them up to cloud storage, not just the laptop in the truck

-- List items individually if they are expensive; do not group as 'misc kitchen' if it includes a $400 espresso machine
+- List expensive items individually; do not group as 'misc kitchen' if the box also holds the espresso machine

 Free copy-and-paste template